" Wonderfully alert to every shift in colour and mood, and immaculately sustaining the magic atmosphere" The Guardian, January 2021

-Since taking up conducting in 2015 in his mid-20’s, former acclaimed cellist Jonathan Bloxham has swiftly made his mark as a conductor of “accomplished technique, innate musicianship, with a natural rapport with orchestras and a deep knowledge and understanding of the symphonic repertoire” (Paavo Järvi).
+"Since taking up conducting in 2015 in his mid-20’s Jonathan Bloxham has swiftly made his mark as a conductor of “accomplished technique, innate musicianship, with a natural rapport with orchestras and a deep knowledge and understanding of the symphonic repertoire" (- Paavo Järvi).

-Bloxham started his musical training at the age of 8 with a local cello teacher at his primary school in Gateshead.
-He then studied at the Yehudi Menuhin School and the Royal College of Music with Thomas Carroll before completing a Master’s Degree at the Guildhall School of Music and Drama with Louise Hopkins.
-Bloxham has taken further conducting studies with Sian Edwards, Michael Seal, Nicolas Pasquet and Paavo Järvi.
+Prior to taking up conducting he was a founder member and the cellist of the Busch Trio, performing regularly at the Wigmore Hall, Southbank and on BBC Radio 3; even now he still plays chamber music on occasion.
+He won several prestigious awards whilst studying at the Royal College of Music and made his concerto debut at the Berlin Philharmonie in 2012.
+He started his musical training at the age of 8 with a local cello teacher from the Gateshead Schools Music Service.
+He then studied at the Yehudi Menuhin School & Royal College of Music with Thomas Carroll before completing a Master’s degree at the Guildhall School of Music and Drama with Louise Hopkins.
+Jonathan has taken further conducting studies with Sian Edwards, Michael Seal, Nicolas Pasquet and Paavo Järvi.

 “well up to Glyndebourne’s exacting standards… Jonathan Bloxham conducts, bringing to the task boundless elan and a subtle ability to shape Donizetti’s graceful melodic lines to their best advantage.” – Five stars.